Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Installation/GetLatestFromGit.md

 You now have a folder called `Babylon-Sources` which we will refer to as "Babylon Installation Folder" for the rest of the guide

-If you want a specific version of Babylon you can check which version number you want (for example `1.2.0`) and to the following
+If you want a specific version of Babylon you can check which version number you want (for example `1.2.0`) and to the following command

 ???+ example "Change the source version from git"
     ```bash